 If you think you’ll be riding the Subway even more, or want to take buses too, you can get yourself a 7-day unlimited pass for $32.
-Great if you don’t feel like walking between sights, or are staying in the city longer.
+Great if you don’t feel like walking between sights, or are staying in New York City longer.

 Start Your Days Early

-As you can tell from the itinerary, it is jam packed, so make sure you start every day as early as possible to make the most of your 3 days in New York City.
+As you can tell from this NYC itinerary, your days are jam-packed, so make sure you start every day as early as possible to make the most of your 3 days in New York City.